CareyTheologicalCollege/academic-catalogue/current-academic-catalogue.md

 <tr><td>This course will help students to gain an understanding of the philosophical, biblical, and theological bases for personal and social morality, and to develop competence in thoughtful moral decision-making in a Christian framework.
 A number of selected contemporary ethical issues will be discussed.</td></tr>
 </table>

-**<u>M. Div.
-Degree Program Learning Outcomes</u>**
+**M. Div.
+Degree Program Learning Outcomes**
-1. [Biblical Knowledge].
-Graduates will have a working knowledge of Scripture in its historical, literary, and canonical contexts.
+1. **[Biblical Knowledge]** Graduates will have a working knowledge of Scripture in its historical, literary, and canonical contexts.
-2. [Biblical Interpretation].
-Graduates will show proficiency in biblical interpretation for preaching the word, serving the church, developing moral vision, and other elements central to faithful pastoral vocation.
+2. **[Biblical Interpretation]** Graduates will show proficiency in biblical interpretation for preaching the word, serving the church, developing moral vision, and other elements central to faithful pastoral vocation.
-3. [Historical & Theological Knowledge] Graduates will have a working knowledge of Christian theology and history to draw upon for the work of Christian ministry.
+3. **[Historical & Theological Knowledge]** Graduates will have a working knowledge of Christian theology and history to draw upon for the work of Christian ministry.
-4. [Historical & Theological Application].
-Graduates will be able to engage with Christian history and theology for the advancement of Christian discipleship, ministry, and mission.
+4. **[Historical & Theological Application]** Graduates will be able to engage with Christian history and theology for the advancement of Christian discipleship, ministry, and mission.
-5. [Formation].
-Graduates will identify and develop practices that cultivate life with God, love of neighbor, personal wellness, resilience, and joy in vocation.
+5. **[Formation]** Graduates will identify and develop practices that cultivate life with God, love of neighbor, personal wellness, resilience, and joy in vocation.
-6. [Ministry & Witness].
-Graduates will demonstrate essential skills for Christian ministry and witness in a complex world (including pastoral care, discipleship, church administration, and worship planning).
+6. **[Ministry & Witness]** Graduates will demonstrate essential skills for Christian ministry and witness in a complex world (including pastoral care, discipleship, church administration, and worship planning).

 ### <a name="dplo-mpm"></a>Degree Program Learning Outcomes: Master of Pastoral Ministry